Nurse Intern IV

 - Complete computer/MAK/Clinical Documentation orientation

 - Achieve competencies guided by a standardized outlined curriculum

 - Develop understanding of the Mountain States Standards of Nursing Excellence and Shared Leadership Model

 - Develop a peer support group through networking opportunities provided

 - Develop a career plan that includes BEST and certification

-Because we care about this exciting, yet fearful time in the new MSHA nurse's life, all new nurses are guided into practice by participating in the Professional Development Sessions.
+Because we care about this exciting, yet fearful time in the new nurse's life, all new nurses are guided into practice by participating in the Professional Development Sessions.

 Nurses will earn an excellent salary while gaining valuable standards of patient care knowledge and skills.
-New graduate nurses will work under the direction of an experienced clinical leader and preceptor with a variety of expertise.
+New graduate nurses will work under the direction of an experienced clinical leader and preceptor with expertise in a variety of areas.